Graycot/Oring/README.md

-# Oring - The open source WebRing
+# Oring - Create your own WebRing

 ## What is a webring?